Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Empirical strategy: a generalized kink bunching design

-Our second assumption is that each unit's firm optimizes some vector $\mathbf{x}$ of choice variables that pin down that unit's hours.
-As a leading case, we may think of hours of work as a single component of firms' choice vector $\mathbf{x}$ (Appendix \ref{sec:examples} gives some examples of this).
-Firm preferences are taken to be convex in $\mathbf{x}$ and the unit's wage costs $z$: \begin{assumption*}[CONVEX] Firm choices for unit $it$ maximize some $\pi_{it}(z, \mathbf{x})$, where $\pi_{it}$ is strictly quasiconcave in $(z,\mathbf{x})$ and decreasing in $z$.
-Hours are a continuous function of $\mathbf{x}$ for each unit. \end{assumption*} For the sake of brevity, I here state a version of CONVEX that is a bit stronger than necessary for the identification results below.
-In particular, Appendix \ref{app:kinkdesign} relaxes CONVEX to allow for ``double-peaked'' preferences with one peak located exactly at the kink (this is relevant if firms have a special preference for a 40 hour work week).
-The appendix also shows that bunching still has some identifying power under no assumptions about convexity of preferences.
-The assumption that firms rather than workers choose hours enters in the claim that $\pi$ is decreasing (rather than increasing) in $z$, but Appendix \ref{app:workers} relaxes this to allow some workers to set their hours.
+For the sake of brevity, I have above stated a version of CONVEX that is a bit stronger than necessary for the identification results below.
+Appendix \ref{app:kinkdesign} relaxes CONVEX to allow for ``double-peaked'' preferences with one peak located exactly at the kink (this is relevant if firms have a special preference for a 40 hour work week).
+The appendix also shows that bunching still has some identifying power without any convexity of preferences.
+Note that the assumption that firms rather than workers choose hours enters in the claim that $\pi$ is decreasing (rather than increasing) in $z$, but Appendix \ref{app:workers} relaxes this to allow some workers to set their hours.